Hosted by the Broke and Bookish the topic for September 9: September 9: Top Ten Underrated Authors or Books in X genre.

 3. Kate Ross (Katherine Jean Ross) is an American mystery author who wrote four books set in Regency-era England about an enigmatic, poor, and superficially foppish dandy named Julian Kestrel.
 She passed away in 1998, way too young.
 The first book is entitled Cut to the Quick.

-4. Diana Killian is the author of two mystery series that I know of - one is called the Poetic Death series, starting with and stars a vacationing American school teacher and a reformed British jewel thief.
+4. Diana Killian is the author of two mystery series that I know of - one is called the Poetic Death series, starting with High Rhymes and Misdemeanors and stars a vacationing American school teacher and a reformed British jewel thief.
 They take rather a high level of suspension of disbelief but are great fun.
 I also like that the relationship between Grace and Peter developed throughout the four books.
 It takes time.
 Killian also has a Yoga mystery series, but I haven't read those yet.

 5. Edith Skom is the author of three detective novels featuring Professor Beth Austen, who specializes in nineteenth-century literature.
 The first book is The Mark Twain Murders.
 I found these when I was looking to fill the hole left by Amanda Cross (also books starting a female professor and the best of them all had an academic setting) when she stopped writing.